Batavian Republic: Historical stages of the Republic

 The French presented themselves as liberators.
 But there were acrimonious negotiations between the representatives of the new Batavian Republic and those of the French Republic, and a harsh Treaty of The Hague was concluded on 16 May 1795.
 In addition to imposing territorial concessions and a huge indemnity, the treaty obligated the Dutch to maintain a French army of occupation of 25,000 men.
-To fulfill its responsibilities, Dutch financier Pieter Stadnitski joined a committee at the end of July 1795.
+To fulfil its responsibilities, Dutch financier Pieter Stadnitski joined a committee at the end of July 1795.
 To beat hyperinflation it was announced that from 3 August French soldiers in the Batavian Republic would be paid in sound Dutch currency and going forward no one could be obliged to accept French assignats.
 This changed the Dutch republic from a client state of Great Britain and Prussia into a French one; (Note: The qualification of the Batavian Republic as a French client state is usually uncontroversial.
 That its predecessor was an Anglo-Prussian client state is less so.
-However, the qualification seems justified in view of the Triple Alliance (1788) between the Dutch Republic, Great Britain and Prussia, which guaranteed the stadtholderate and more or less formally subjected Dutch foreign policy to British direction.) henceforth it would conduct a foreign and military policy dictated by France, where its predecessor had followed British dictates since 1787 (an offensive and defensive alliance of the two republics was part of the treaty).
+However, the qualification seems justified in view of the Triple Alliance (1788) between the Dutch Republic, Great Britain and Prussia, which guaranteed the Stadtholderate and more or less formally subjected Dutch foreign policy to British direction.) henceforth it would conduct a foreign and military policy dictated by France, where its predecessor had followed British dictates since 1787 (an offensive and defensive alliance of the two republics was part of the treaty).
 With the treaty, economic policies would in effect also be made subservient to the interests of France, but this did not mean that it lost its independence in all respects.
 The program of reform that the Dutch revolutionaries attempted to put in place, constrained by the political realities of the French revolution, was mostly driven by Dutch needs and aspirations.
 The political events in the Netherlands were mainly derived from Dutch initiative, with some notable exceptions.
 The French were responsible for at least one of the coups d'état, and the French ambassador often acted as a proconsul.